Decor 476

 HB faience is created by inglaze painting.
 After the first firing, a white covering glaze is applied to the ceramics.
 After drying, our ceramic painters, some of whom were trained by Hedwig Bollhagen, hand-paint their famous colored faience decorations into the glaze.
 In the so-called smooth firing, the glaze combines with the decor painted with engobe and fixes it.
 The ceramic "safe" colors form the classics with blue, yellow and black.
 Red is considered a "volatile color" and often fades in the smooth firing.
 All colors belong to Hedwig Bollhagen's typical faience decors, which are to be understood as a homage to the farmer's pottery that she so admired.

-Jar HB 870
+Jar 870

 Hedwig Bollhagen's cookie tin with the shape number "870" is probably one of the secret classics from the Marwitz ceramics factory.
 The timelessly ...

-View full detailsBowl HB 525
+View full detailsBowl 503C

 The bowl by Hedwig Bollhagen with the shape number "503C" Once made as a child's bowl, it will certainly let the offspring grow big and strong.
 The...